 More things to do and see:

 - Užupis – the hipster quarter in Vilnius and a self-declared independent republic with its own flag, currency, president and constitution.
-Their independence day, Užupis Day, falls on 1st April.
+Their independence day, Užupis Day falls on the 1st of April.

 - Museum of Genocide Victims – particularly interesting if you’re curious about the Soviet occupation and the atrocities of that period.